Does Milk Make Your Bones Stronger?

 • Calcium-fortified drinks (soy milk, almond milk, orange juice)

 And, of course, dairy products such as cheese, yogurt, ice cream, and milk are also good sources of calcium.
-One cup of 2% milk contains 309 milligrams of calcium, giving you a hefty amount that goes toward the daily allowance (USDA, 2019).
+One cup of 2% cow's milk contains 309 milligrams of calcium.
+That gives you a hefty amount towards your daily allowance (USDA, 2019).

 The connection between milk consumption and bone health is controversial.